 - Plastics: bottles and packaging materials including polystyrene foam, plastic bags, straws

 - Glass: wine bottles, beer bottles, jars and other glass objects

 - Metal: cans and cans’ lids, scrap metal

-Gwynedd Council is committed to reducing the amount of waste that it produces.
+Gwynedd Council is committe to reducing the amount of waste that it produces.
 To help achieve this, Gwynedd Council has a range of recycling services available for residents and businesses.
-This article provides a detailed overview of these services, including information on what can be recycled and where to take your recycling.
+This article provides a detail overview of these services, including information on what can recycle and where to take your recycling.
 If you have any questions about how Gwynedd Council recycles waste or want to find out more about our other environmental initiatives, please don’t hesitate to contact us.